DiantArts/CodingStyle/CodingStyle.md

 vector.push_back(std::move(str));
 ```

-### NonCopyable
+### NonCopyable and NonCopyableMovable
-NonCopyable class must be prefered over manual deleted operator and constructor as it improve readability
+NonCopyable and NonCopyableMovable classes must be prefered over manual deleted operators and constructors as it improve readability
 ```cpp
 class NonCopyable {
 public: